Call for Applications (Closed)

 • Utilize AIM-AHEAD HelpDesk support

-• Present a work-in-progress research poster at a Bridge2AI Meeting in spring 2025 and the AIM-AHEAD Annual Meeting in summer 2025
+• Present a work-in-progress research poster at the AIM-AHEAD Annual Meeting in summer 2025

 • Generate an abstract suitable for submission to a conference, and/or a manuscript suitable for peer-reviewed publication